croots/nix_derivations/README.md

 # nix_derivations
 Personal collection of derivations for the NixOS package manager.
-Many will/are bioinformatics relevant.
+Many will be/are bioinformatics relevant.